Jon-Ervin/Forum/README.md

 > Create a User within the database with usertype='admin'

-> Details on Database is in forumdb.txt
+> Details on Database are in forumdb.txt

 Notes: